 The future is mobile, and automated.
 Virtual kiosks, mobile check-in, mobile keys and concierge, automatic alerts and specially curated offerings, AI technology—guest preferences continue to indicate an increased desire for automated services.
 According to a 2017 survey by Northstar, business travelers are optimistic when it comes to technology's role in improving their business travel experience: 48 percent would like to use text to update their travel arrangements.

 Not only do automated features allow for improved efficiency, they provide a critical opportunity for the collection of guest data.
 If you control the data, you can control the guest relationship and service.
 And the automation frees up your staff to interact with each guest, shaping a more personalized guest experience—all the while learning about the needs of each unique business traveler.

-Pegasus is a leading global technology provider that empowers independent hotels, hotel groups and chains to grow their businesses in a digital world.
-The company provides a comprehensive offering of cloud-based Software-as-a-Service (SaaS) systems and services that are designed to help hoteliers connect with their guests, increase profitability and maximize productivity.
-The Pegasus offering combines its highly scalable and reliable SaaS platform with representation and demand services, uniquely enabling hoteliers to sell to guests worldwide across all touch points, including their websites, call centers and front desks, and through all channels, including direct to consumer, travel agents (GDS), online travel agents, tour operators and metasearch partners.
+Pegasus is a leading global technology provider empowering independent hotels, hotel groups and large chains to grow their reservations businesses in a digital world.
+The company provides a comprehensive offering of cloud-based Software-as-a-Service (SaaS) solutions and services designed to help hoteliers connect with their guests, increase profitability and maximize productivity.
+Pegasus combines its highly scalable and reliable reservations platform with representation and demand services, uniquely enabling hoteliers to sell to guests worldwide across all touch points.
+To learn more, visit www.pegasus.io.